-You can choose the most relevant display for your test.
-If, for example, your test runs over a period of 2 months, it is better to choose a grouping by weeks.
+You can choose the most relevant display for your experiment.
+If, for example, your experiment runs over a period of 2 months, it is better to choose a grouping by weeks.
 A display per month would not give sufficient details (only 2 points) and a grouping by days would show too much data.

 If you are interested in a range of dates that runs 2 weeks, a grouping per day is recommended.

 The evolution curve presents data evolution over time.